phillipmacon/XBSX2/README.md

 - The icons used on the Settings/Game Settings bar have been resized (slightly larger) and they are no longer marginally cut off on the left hand side.

 - The CRC code of the selected game is now displayed along side Filename, Region etc which should make confirming the CRC less inconvenient and so much more!

-# Known Issues
-- Some widescreen patches/cheats causing a crash when booting a game.